steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 the fastest and best software is the software you never have to write.
 But, when you absolutely must write or modify software, the skill to actually execute becomes very important.
-Tactical skills increase in significance the closer you get to work.
+Tactical skills increase in significance the closer you get to the work.

 While a great software tactician will never "beat" a great strategist in terms of raw business value, a great strategist that is a terrible tactician can only talk their way out of work.
 A strategist who forgets or ignores good tactics is what we call an "architecture astronaut" or an "ivory tower architect".
-These disconnected strategists remove business value by ignoring the needs to of the business.
+These disconnected strategists eventually start to remove business value as their solutions make less and less practical sense.

 I think a developer who wants to improve should make sure they are improving all across the spectrum.
-Don't focusing only on strategic or tactical skills.
+Don't focus only on strategic or tactical skills, but seek projects and teams that will allow you to gain skills across the board.
+I like to try to focus on one skill from each side of the continuum each year.
+This year, it is emacs automation and monads on the tactical side, and leading mature teams on the strategic.
+By alternating readings, I find fuel to apply the strategies using these new tactics!

-Lastly, on the subject of "what to study".
-I think it is possible to study a number of subjects all across the continuum.
+Lastly, on the subject of "what to study", I think it is possible to study a number of subjects all across the continuum.
 Unless you have weeks where you never type any code at all, you can practice and learn new tactical techniques all the time.
-If it slows you down today, but speeds you up next week, chances are it is worth it.
+If it slows you down today, but speeds you up next week, it might just be worth it.
 Even if it slowed you down to a quarter your usual speed for two weeks, but then gives you a measly 5% boost to productively after that, you'll earn that time back by the end of the year, plus some.
 And 5% is not hard to